DocNow/unshrtn/README.md

 [![Build Status](https://secure.travis-ci.org/edsu/unshrtn.png)](http://travis-ci.org/edsu/unshrtn)

-unshrtn is a small [leveldb][1] backed URL unshortening microservice written for [node][2].
-It's a web service you can use from your programming language of choice, which will save you the trouble of going out to the Web to look up the same short URL twice, which can be handy when you are unshortening a lot of URLs.
+unshrtn is a [leveldb][1] backed URL unshortening microservice. unshrtn remembers what it has already looked up so it can save you the trouble of keeping track of URLs when you are looking up a lot of them in a dataset of tweets lets say.

     % curl http://localhost:3000?url=https://bitly.com/4kb77v
     {